omidfarhang/omid.dev/content/posts/2012-02-07-attackers-taking-aim-at-retail-and-food-chains.en.md

 Rather than rely on secure password settings, Percoco recommends that administrators consider the use of two-factor authentication.

-&#8220;When we look at our investigations, greater than 60 per cent of attacks were remote access and a high per cent of that was insecure passwords,&#8221; he explained.
+“When we look at our investigations, greater than 60 per cent of attacks were remote access and a high per cent of that was insecure passwords,” he explained.

-&#8220;If you have systems that are sitting on the internet, having a static user name and password is a bad idea.&#8221;
+“If you have systems that are sitting on the internet, having a static user name and password is a bad idea.”